Kombucha, coconut water and green juice: How healthy are trending drinks?

 Looking for a specialist?
 Head to nib’s Find a Provider tool.
-This tool allows you to search from a community of specially selected health providers – you’ll even be able to see patient reviews and ratings.
+This tool allows you to search from a community of specially selected health providers.

 If you’re being recommended an invasive procedure or a treatment plan, it’s important to talk to your GP or specialist about your options.
 If your condition doesn’t require urgency, you might find that losing some weight or incorporating more exercise into your lifestyle could help reduce your risk.
 At nib, we offer a number of Health Management Programs to help our members improve their overall health and wellbeing and stay out of hospital.